kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/releasing.md

 ### Update Netlify branch (skip for patch releases)

 Go to [the Netlify branches and deploy contexts in site settings](https://app.netlify.com/sites/kubernetes-sigs-cluster-api-provider-azure/settings/deploys#branches-and-deploy-contexts) and click "edit settings".
 Update the "Production branch" to the new release branch and click "Save".
-The, go to the [Netlify site deploys](https://app.netlify.com/sites/kubernetes-sigs-cluster-api-provider-azure/deploys) and trigger a new deploy.
+Then, go to the [Netlify site deploys](https://app.netlify.com/sites/kubernetes-sigs-cluster-api-provider-azure/deploys) and trigger a new deploy: Click on the "Trigger deploy" dropdown list and select "Deploy site".

 ![Netlify settings screenshot](images/netlify_deploys.png)

 Note: this step requires access to the Netlify site.
 If you don't have access, please ask a maintainer to update the branch.

 ### Communication

+1. Announce the release in Kubernetes Slack on the #cluster-api-azure channel.
+2. Send an announcement email to `kubernetes-sig-azure@googlegroups.com` and `kubernetes-sig-cluster-lifecycle@googlegroups.com` with the subject `[ANNOUNCE] cluster-api-provider-azure <version> has been released`

 #### Roadmap